Country profiles on HIV/AIDS

 Papua New Guinea

 Papua New Guinea is the largest of the 22 Pacific Island states and territories and has a disproportionately large share of reported HIV diagnoses, seeing over 95% of HIV cases in the Pacific.
-The HIV epidemic in Papua New Guinea was classified as a generalized epidemic until 2004, after HIV prevalence decreased from 1.3% in 2000 to 0.7% in 2014.
-HIV infection is concentrated among key populations, including men who have sex with men and sex workers.
+The HIV epidemic in Papua New Guinea was classified as a generalized epidemic until 2004, after HIV prevalence decreased from 1.3% in 2000 to below 1%.
+An estimated 37 000 people were living with HIV in 2015.
+HIV infection is concentrated among key populations, including men who have sex with men and sex.

 All data from the databases below unless otherwise stated AIDSInfo.
 Geneva: UNAIDS http://aidsinfo.unaids.org Global AIDS response progress reporting [online database].
 Geneva: https//aidsreportingtool.unaids.org/ Tuberculosis data [online database].
 Geneva.
 World Health Organisation, 2015: http://www.who.int/tb/country/data/download/en/